 Premiere Spotlight Ads

-• Specs: Custom, managed directly through Pinterest Ads Manager
+- Specs: Managed directly via Pinterest Ads Manager

 Pinterest Profile & Cover Photo Sizes

-Your Pinterest profile visuals matter just as much as your pins, especially if you’re using a business account.
+Your profile visuals matter as much as your pins, especially for business accounts.
+Keeping your branding sharp starts with the right specs.

 Profile Picture: